andr-ew/wrms/README.md

 # wrms
-dual asyncronous time-benders / echo loopers a remix of the cranes for norns
+dual asyncronous time-benders / echo loopers a remix of cranes for norns

 ### Requirements
 norns